In-depth: PostHog vs GrowthBook

 PostHog combines usage, performance, and behavioral data with flags and experiments.
 PostHog’s data warehouse also enables you to pull in data from external sources.

-Having all these product and data tools together enables you to do better analysis of shipped features and make better decisions about what you are building next.
+Having all these dev tools together enables you to do better analysis of shipped features and make better decisions about what you are building next.

 2. PostHog is built for startups and engineers